Vinfall/DevuanWSL/README.md

 This fork is based on Excalibur released on 2025-11-02, whose Debian cousin is Trixie aka.
 Debian 13.

+## Disclaimer

+THIS REPO IS NOT AFFILIATE TO THE OFFICIAL "DEVUAN LINUX" DISTRIBUTION IN ANY WAY!

 ## Install

 1. Download installer zip from [releases](https://github.com/Vinfall/DevuanWSL/releases/tag/action-build)